patricktan6/tp/docs/DeveloperGuide.md

 **Step 3:**

-`parseCommand` identifies that this is a command to find exercises, so calls the `parse` method of `FindExercisesCommandParser` on the input.
+`parseCommand` identifies that this is a command to find exercises, so it calls the `parse` method of `FindExercisesCommandParser` on the input.

 **Step 4:**